shmcgrath/shmcgrath-com/README.md

     - with a good base template, the varaibles i wanted to change in the configs can just be changed in the base template
     - super useful: https://medium.com/@samdutton/how-to-build-a-great-search-box-2b9a6d1dce0d
     - why did i write my own search?
+    - why no m4 config file - only variable i need can be done in a makefile
+    - makefile makes a great way to remember what scripts do what and what commands i have available
 - handle mono-fonts for code
 - change font back to arial and then codeblocks
 - pick a yellow